mdazlaanzubair/green-git-bot/README.md

 * **Credential Provision:** The user supplies the API with their GitHub username and a personal access token.

-* **Repository Establishment:** GreenGitBot creates a new repository in the user's account (named GitGreenBot by default).
+* **Repository Establishment:** GreenGitBot creates a new repository in the user's account (named GreenGitBot by default).

 * **Regular Commit Activity:** On a daily basis, GreenGitBot adds a small commit to the designated repository, incorporating randomly generated content into a file.